New Jersey Product Liability Attorneys

-At Fronzuto Law Group, our product liability attorneys bring over 75 years of combined experience and unparalleled tenacity to each and every case.
+At Fronzuto Law Group, our skilled New Jersey product liability lawyers bring over 75 years of combined experience and unparalleled tenacity to each and every case.
 With an intensive, investigative approach, we collect any and all forms of available evidence to construct a compelling case on your behalf and pursue maximum damages.
 For instance, in a recent case, we recovered $14.5 million in damages after a product label and product defect resulted in brain injury and permanent disability for one of our young clients.

 After thoroughly investigating your claim, we employ all of the knowledge and resources at our disposal, including top experts in relevant fields, to seek just compensation that will provide for your security both in the short and long-term.
 For a cost-free, no obligation consultation about your New Jersey product liability case, contact our offices anytime at 973-435-4551 or contact us online to schedule your free case evaluation.